CRE Workforce Dynamics & Hiring in 2022

 Forbes J Rutherford, Rutherford International, 2021

-If the government had the will, it would revisit the idea of resetting the retirement age back to age sixty-seven to offset pressure on the pension plans and keep the labour supply intact.
+If the government had the will, it would revisit the idea of resetting the retirement age to age sixty-seven to ease pressure on pension plans and maintain the labour supply.
 Such a public policy shift would result in a political backlash from senior voters; however, those directly affected would be the long tail of the Boomer Generation.
 The majority of the Boomer cohort has already surpassed age sixty-seven.

 Succession Planning and Retention of Generational Knowledge